Hours & Dates

 Yes, Whitefish Mountain Resort is BIG.
-We ski and board on all 4 sides of the mountain and our mountain offers huge amounts of terrain for every level of skier or boarder.
-At Whitefish Mountain Resort, our Ambassadors' primary goal is to orient you to our Mountain.
-You will find your dream terrain and have the time of your life!
+We ski and snowboard on all four sides of the mountain, which offers huge amounts of terrain for every level of skier or rider.
+At Whitefish Mountain Resort, our Ambassadors' primary goal is to orient you to the mountain.
+They can help you find your dream terrain and have the time of your life!

-We're also here to help with any other needs you may have.
+Ambassadors are also here to help with any other needs you may have.
 Looking for a restaurant recommendation?
 Want to know where to get your skis tuned?
 Need to find the child care center?
-We're here to help so please don't hesitate to approach an ambassador any time you need assistance.
+We're here to help.
+Please don't hesitate to approach an ambassador any time you need assistance.

 - Tours leave daily at 10:30am and 1:30pm and are composed of very small groups.

-- To take a tour, guests must be able to ski comfortably on Blue Intermediate runs.
+- To take a tour, guests must be able to ski comfortably on Blue More Difficult runs.

 - There is no need to register in advance - just show up!

-- Meet your guide at the top or bottom of the main Quad (Chair one - Big Mountain Express)
+- Meet your guide at the top or bottom of Chair 1.

-- Large groups should call in advance so we can accommodate you with more guides.
+- Large groups should call in advance so we can accommodate you with additional guides.

 Meet Your Mountain Ambassadors